Coronavirus (COVID-19) Updates

 |Through Date:||Students||Faculty/Staff||Total Positive Cases*|

 *Data is updated typically weekly on Mondays.
-The student and staff data reflects positive cases within the last 10 days.
+The student and staff data reflects positive cases within the last 7 days.
 The data includes positive cases of students, faculty and staff whether on or off campus.
 Total Positive Cases reflects cumulative totals beginning June 1, 2021.
+This dashboard was updated August 16, 2021 to reflect the 7-day period rather than 10 days.

 WCTC Community Members Test Positive for COVID-19